Rewilding in action – restoring habitats and species,

 We are delighted to announce that Bwlch Corog was acquired in May 2017 for Cambrian Wildwood.
 Woodland will be restored and wildlife returned to the 350 acre site.
 For more information on Bwlch Corog click on button just below.

-Following the escape of Lilleth the lynx from Borth Zoo, near to our project area, there has been some fake news circulating.
-It was claimed on Radio 4’s Farming Today programme on 9th November that our project intends to release lynx.
+Following the escape of Lillith the lynx from Borth Wild Animal Kingdom, near to our project area, it was claimed on Radio 4’s Farming Today programme on 9th November that our project intends to release lynx.
 This is completely inaccurate.
 Cambrian Wildwood has no intention of reintroducing lynx or any other large carnivore, and considers that the Cambrian Mountains is unsuited to such a programme due to the predominance of livestock farming in the area.

 How you can help